bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-6--pulse-ox/README.md

     - Big enough for variety of finger sizes BUT
     - The smaller the distance betweent the red LED and photodiode, the stronger your reading will be
   - LED and photodiode hole size
+    - Red LED, photodiode, and IR LED are different sizes!
     - Spot for IR LED if you're adding that
+  - Slot for your PCB to slide into the casing
+    - Your PCB will be small enough for this if you followed all directions above (moving parts on top of Arduino Nano)
+    - Must be tall enough to accomodate your PCB with the Arduino Nano soldered on
+    - You could also just secure the PCB on the bottom of your casing, but this will look much more bulky and unfinished
  * The makerspace is closed during workshop hours, so you'll need to go on your own
    - Makerspace employees will help you!